randrew/uxn32/readme.md

 ### Other

 Building with some other system or by hand is easy.
-There's only one resource file, `uxn32.rc`, and two source files, `uxn32.c` and `core32.c`.
+There's only one resource file, `uxn32.rc`, and two source files, `uxn32.c` and `uxn_core.c`.
 You don't need any special compiler flags or preprocessor definitions.
 But you will need to link these libraries: `user32.lib gdi32.lib shell32.lib shlwapi.lib comdlg32.lib comctl32.lib winmm.lib`

 Uxn32 TODO
 ----------